The64thGamer/cheeseepedia/content/2nq17p1w4r8w5xzg/content.md

 ### Expansion cards

-- **Modem** - Connected to a telephone line, along with the phone in the rack.
-Used during the laserdisc show era to download the control data, believed to be unused currently.
+* **Modem** \- Connected to a telephone line\, along with the phone in the rack\.
+Used during the laserdisc show era to download the control data\, believed to be unused currently\.
-- **Transmitter Card** - Primary external show control interface.
-Handles all character valve control and some ancillary functions.
-Discussed in additional detail its own section below.
+* **Transmitter Card** \- Primary external show control interface\.
+Handles all character valve control and some ancillary functions\.
+Discussed in additional detail its own section below\.
-- **8-port RS-232 Serial Card** - Interfaces with additional external show hardware.
-This is broken out to eight DB-25 connectors, which lead to the following components:
+* **8-port RS-232 Serial Card** \- Interfaces with additional external show hardware\.
+This is broken out to eight DB\-25 connectors\, which lead to the following components:
-- Manager Terminal
+* Manager Terminal
-- A/V switcher
+* A/V switcher
-- VDP 1
+* VDP 1
-- VDP 2
+* VDP 2
-- VDP 3
+* VDP 3
-- Unused
+* VDP 4
-- Karaoke controller
+* Karaoke controller
-- Fire alarm system (in some locations)
+* Fire alarm system (In certain locations)

 ## Transmitter Card